-It is important to take of yourself and seek support when caring for a loved one with a heart condition.
+It is important to take care of yourself and seek support when caring for a loved one with a heart condition.

 What emotions could I feel after a loved one is diagnosed with a heart condition?